 Find a quiet spot to practice with past papers undisturbed.
 Photo via Visual hunt

-In addition, when it comes to having your paper marked professionally, your teacher can offer you constructive feedback relating to your planning and responses.
+In addition, when it comes to having your paper marked professionally, your English tutors can offer you constructive feedback relating to your planning and responses.
 From the tiniest pieces of advice, like bringing an extra pen with you (if you happened to be unlucky enough to run out of ink during your mock exam!) to some highly influential suggestions, like how best to structure your essay plans, the process can highlight some key things that will make you think twice in the actual exam.

 Your educational establishment’s website or intranet pages may also have past exam papers listed for reference.
 Many schools offering A Levels keep records of past exams which can be accessed online by past, current or even keen prospective pupils.
 You may also come across some previous assessment questions on a range of websites or forums, but don’t rely too heavily on sources that are not deemed official.

 Alternatively, exam boards tend to upload past papers from a range of subjects.
 It is of course recommended to look at the most recent of exam papers to get an idea of what the current expectations are in terms of assessment, yet viewing a string of papers from the past few years can be useful too to see the most common types of questions that occur.

 If you consult AQA’s website, you will notice that they not only offer question papers from previous years broken down into units (dating back six years), but they also showcase the mark schemes linked to those questions along with examiners’ reports for each.

 As previously stated, examiners’ reports are useful because they comment on the general ability of English students as a whole during that specific academic year, and pinpoint where particular questions caused confusion or difficulties.